vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 ### Run Your Python Application In The 'Production' Space

-As you are already targeting the 'production' space, you can simply `cf push` your application to Cloud Foundry:
+The `cf target` command above confirmed that the `production` space is the current target for your applications.
+Any space is fine, it doesn't have to be production, the process is the same.

+The command you use to run your application on Cloud Foundry is `cf push`.
+You must give the application a name when you push it.
+In the example below the name `python-demo` has been used:

 ```bash
 > cf push python-demo --random-route
 Pushing app python-demo to org tanzu-devrel / space production as <your-email>
 ```

-> You don't have to use `--random-route`, it just prevents clashes when an app exists with the same name elsewhere on your Cloud Foundry instance.
+> You don't have to use `--random-route` either, it just prevents clashes when an app exists with the same name elsewhere on your Cloud Foundry instance.

-The `cf push` command uses a technology called 'buildpacks' to put your Python application into a Docker container before running it.
+The `cf push` command uses a technology called '[buildpacks][python-cnb-guide]' to put your Python application into a Docker container before running it.
 The process takes no more than a minute or two on average.
 During that time, Cloud Foundry will communicate what the buildpack is doing before finally confirming that your application is running.

-When the application has started, Cloud Foundry will alert you and give you the URL that has been assigned to the application.
+When the application has started, Cloud Foundry will alert you and give you the route (URL) that has been assigned to the application.

 ```bash
 Waiting for app to start...